Opioid/tonemapper/README.md

 - Contrast = 1.1
 - Shoulder = 1.0
 - Mid in   = 0.25
-- Mit out  = 0.18
+- Mid out  = 0.18
-- HDR max  = 256.0
+- HDR max  = 16.0

-Both the Uncharted and ACES curve have been normalized to 256.
+Both the Uncharted and ACES curve have been normalized to 16, which is the same value as HDR max for the Generic tonemapper.

+Linear curves are included for reference.
+Clamped to 1 and normalized to [0, 16] respectively.